hudsonletuan/chatbot-openai/README.md

 ## Client-Side Implementation

-The client-side of the application is built using HTML, CSS, and JavaScript.
+The client side of the application is built using HTML, CSS, and JavaScript.
 It provides a user-friendly and simple interface for users to interact with the chatbot.

 ### Key Components